Skip to main content

 }

-You can initiate a social login flow with Google by calling signIn with the type google.
+Initiate a social login flow with Google by calling signIn with the type google:

 import { useKeybanAuth } from "@keyban/sdk-react";